Providing Those in need with more than just food

 Supported by

-Led by The Felix Project and supported by Amazon, Felix's Multibank is also supported by the Greater London Authority and Comic Relief, and our partners include Little Village, Trussell Trust, and In Kind Direct.
+Led by The Felix Project and supported by Amazon, Felix Multibank is also supported by the Greater London Authority and Comic Relief, and our partners include Little Village, Trussell Trust, and In Kind Direct.

 The items from Felix’s Multibank are becoming, potentially quite a game changer, we can pop them in people's bags to complement the surplus food we give out.